 We welcome into our church family all believers who profess faith in Jesus Christ as their Lord and Savior, and especially visitors seeking to expand their understand of His love and purpose for their lives.

-Communicant members are those who have been admitted to Communion by the Session and eligible to vote at congregational meetings.
+Communicant members are those who have been admitted to Communion by the Session, eligible to vote at congregational meetings, and able to be nominated to a leadership or teaching position.

 Communion — Jesus Christ, the Son of God and our Savior, instituted this sacrament on the night he was betrayed.